 When you buy through our links, we may earn an affiliate commission.
 Learn more »

-Champion 2000 Classic Juicer has two variants aimed at household use and commercial application.
+Champion Juicer Classic 2000 Series has two variants aimed at household use and commercial application.
 The household model was already discontinued but the commercial model is still in production and it’s available on their website.

 Household vs Commercial Juicer